RohanAmbhore/collection/README.md

+### 2018-01-21
+- [JS things I never knew existed](https://air.ghost.io/js-things-i-never-knew-existed/) [[Read]](pages/js_things_i_never_knew_existed_2018_01_21_9_22_32.md)
+ > 30 December 2017 / javascript JS things I never knew existed I was reading through the MDN docs the other day and found these JS features and APIs I never knew existed.
+So here is a short list of those things, useful or not - learning JS seemingly never ends.
+Label Statements You can name for loops and blocks in JS... who knew (not me)!
+You can then refer to that name and use break or continue in for loops and break in blocks. loop1: // labeling "loop1" for (let i = 0; i < 3; i++) { // "loop1" l...
 ### 2018-01-20
 - [How do I clone a subdirectory only of a Git repository? - Stack Overflow](https://stackoverflow.com/questions/600079/how-do-i-clone-a-subdirectory-only-of-a-git-repository/13738951#13738951) [[Read]](pages/how_do_i_clone_a_subdirectory_only_of_a_git_repository_stack_overflow_2018_01_20_10_19_57.md)
  > up vote 882 down vote favorite 375 I have my Git repository which, at the root, has two sub directories: /finisht /static When this was in SVN, /finisht was checked out in one place, while /static was checked out elsewhere, like so: svn co svn+ssh://admin@domain.com/home/admin/repos/finisht/static static Is there a way to do this with Git? git repository subfolder git-clone share|edit|flag edited Sep 2 '16 at 19:21 Peter Mortensen 11.8k1780107 asked Mar 1 '09 at 16:46 Nick Sergeant 9,117113039 p...